 Permanent make-up is placed in the dermis.
 Furthermore, the equipment used, the composition of the pigments and the application techniques are different.
 Watch the video I made on the difference between permanent make-up and a regular tattoo.

-For the first 2-3 days after treatment, the pigmentation is very much darker than the intended result.
-Due to your natural cell turnover, the final colour result of the pigmentation will only become visible after 3 to 5 weeks.
+For the first 2-3 days after the treatment, the pigmentation is much darker than the intended result.
+Due to your natural cell renewel, the final colour result of the pigmentation will only become visible after 3 to 5 weeks.

 I will of course explain everything to you beforehand during a free telephone consultation.

-After applying the medical tattoo like scar colouring, you don’t need to do anything special.
-Like just take very good care of it, don’t get it too wet and so on.
+After applying a medical tattoo such as colouring scars, you don’t need to do anything special.
+Just take very good care of it, avoid getting it too wet and so on.
 I will give you the guidelines so that you can take good care of your tattoo.
-This will benefit the end result.
-I go through this and the whole treatment thoroughly with you.
+This benefits the final result.
+I will go through this and the entire treatment thoroughly with you.

-At Permanent Mooi, you have a choice of numerous colours for all skin types.
-Through my years of experience, I advise which colour best suits your skin and gives the most natural result.
+At Permanent Mooi, you can choose from a wide range of colours for all skin types.
+Thanks to my years of experience, I advise you on which colour best suits your skin and gives the most natural result.

-In the Netherlands and Belgium, the regulations differ for each insurance company.
+In the Netherlands and Belgium, the regulations vary by insurance company.

-I advise you to contact your health insurance company yourself about the conditions set by your health insurance company/mutuality for reimbursement of this treatment.
-Before you inquire with the health insurer, contact me first so I can help you with this.
+I advise you to contact your health insurance company yourself regarding the conditions your health/mutuel insurance company sets for reimbursement of this treatment.
+Before inquiring the health insurer, please contact me first so that I can assist you with this.

-Nipple tattoo pigmentation is (virtually) painless, as there is usually no sensation in the breast.
+Pigmentation for a nipple/areola tattoo is (virtually) painless, as there is usually no sensation in the breast.
 The only thing my clients feel is the vibration of the equipment.

 Thanks to my latest equipment and a soothing cream, pigmentation or tattooing is virtually painless.
-You may always take a painkiller such as paracetamol or Dafalgan beforehand.
+You may always take a painkiller beforehand such as paracetamol or Dafalgan.

 Are you menstruating?
 Then permanent make-up and medical tattoo application may be more painful.

-I do not recommend alcohol, caffeine and aspirin on the day of treatment.
+I advise against alcohol, caffeine and aspirin on the day of the treatment.
 This affects sensitivity.

 You can also apply Emla cream yourself beforehand.
-This is available on prescription from pharmacies.
-Read the instructions for use of the Emla ointment carefully and remember to cover the ointment with the foil patch provided.
+This is available on prescription at the pharmacy.
+Read the instructions for use of the Emla ointment carefully and don’t forget to cover the ointment with the supplied foil patch.

-First, we have a comprehensive telephone consultation after you have been referred by the plastic surgeon.
-With that, I try to understand your personal profile and medical status.
-Then I can properly map out the pigmentation, as the shape and colour of the nipple and areola reconstruction ultimately determine the result.
+First of all, we have an extensive telephone consultation after you have been referred by the plastic surgeon.
+During this, I aim to gain inside your personal profile and medical status.
+Tis allows me to accurately map out the pigmentation, as the shape and colour of the nipple and areola reconstruction ultimately determine the result.

 You must wait at least six weeks after the last surgery (nipple reconstruction), permission from the surgeon or doctor is needed and your physical and mental condition must be in order.
-And when you are ready yourself, you will close a chapter of your life with this medical tattoo.
-Not that you forget this period, but you have to give it a place.
-Click here for more information on nipple tattooing.
+And when you are ready, you will close a chapter of your life with this medical tattoo.
+It’s not that you forget this period, but you do need to come to terms with it.
+Click here for more information on nipple/areola tattooing.

-Usually, medical cosmetic application is done in 2 treatments of 1.5 to 3 hours.
-This includes preliminary consultation, preliminary drawing, colour selection, pigmentation and handling.
-Of course, the duration greatly depends on the technique chosen and the size of the skin surface.
-A minimum of 2 treatments are required at 6-week intervals.
+The application of medical cosmetics is usually performed in 2 treatments of 1.5 to 3 hours.
+This includes the consultation, pre-drawing, colour selection, pigmentation and finishing.
+Naturally, the duration depends on the chosen technique and the size of the skin surface.
+A minimum of 2 treatments is required with an interval of 6 weeks.

 When you can start colouring a burn scar with medical tattooing depends on the type of scar and the degree of the burn.
-More information on different stages and type of scars can be found on the page on Colouring scars.
-You can read more about burn scars and how I tailor each treatment to the need in the blog A solution to burn scars.
+You can find more information about different stages and type of scars on the page about Colouring scars.
+You can read more about burn scars and how I adapt each treatment to the client’s needs in the blog A solution to burn scars.

 Yes, scars can be coloured in with permanent make-up.
 This is also known as medical tattooing, or dermopigmentation.
 But, not every scar is suitable for permanent make-up, you can read more about this under Colouring scars.